These are the 16 best black sand beaches in the world to add to your travel bucket list.

 5. Samyang Beach: Jeju, Korea

 Jeju is a volcanic island that led to the black sand on this beach.
 While there are various other beaches to visit, the dark sand at Samyang is captivating.

 6. Punalu'u Black Sand Beach: The Big Island, Hawaii

-Punalu'u Beach is one of the most well-known in Hawaii.
+Punalu'u Beach is one of the most well-known Hawaiian black beaches.
 You can frequently find endangered sea turtles on its shores.

 7. Karekare Beach: Karekare, New Zealand